Put your case in the hands of an experienced Philadelphia DUI Lawyer

 Some of the steps that a police officer may take if you are suspected of DUI are as follows:

 - The police officer may identify you by seeing the way you are driving.
 The officer may analyze whether you are intoxicated or not based on this.
 The driver will be stopped by the police if they are believed to be driving under the influence.

 - When the driver stops the vehicle, the police officer will check whether the driver is intoxicated or not.
 This can be done by performing tests such as Field Sobriety Tests (FSTs).
 These tests are based on observation and identification of intoxication that is done on physical, verbal, and visual cues.

 - After FSTs, the preliminary tests of breathing may be performed.
 This will determine if the Blood Alcohol Concentration is within the legal limit or not.

 - In most circumstances, it ,depends on the police officer whether they will conduct a blood test or a breathalyzer test, or both.

 An experienced DUI attorney may be able to challenge any such evidence.

 What are the consequences of driving under the influence in Pennsylvania?

-The PA implied consent laws require that individuals who operate vehicles on state roads and highways automatically consent to BAC testing, whether via breath or blood.
+The PA implied consent laws require that individuals who operate vehicles on state roads and highways automatically consent to BAC testing, whether done via breath or blood.
 If you refuse to undergo a test, your license may be suspended for up to 12 months (if it is your first refusal) and there may be hefty fines involved.

 According to Pennsylvania law, “it is unlawful for any person who is under the influence of alcohol or controlled substance to drive, operate or be in actual physical control of the movement of a vehicle.”
 Therefore, “driving while impaired” (DWI) and DUI terms are often used interchangeably in the state.